mario-mueller/icis-2019/manuscript/icis-2019-posse.md

 technical and social networks of those ecosystems with digital trace data [@Berente2019] gathered from the projects' GitHub and npm repositories.
 For our analysis, we will primarily use network analysis techniques (i.e., cluster, temporal, and network motif analyses).
-The aim of our study is to uncover the underlying patterns and structures covering the social and technical perspective of POSSE.
+In doing so, the aim of our study is to uncover the underlying patterns and structures covering the social and technical perspective of POSSE.

 These findings contribute to theory and practices by, first, proposing a socio-technical approach for analyzing POSSE, combining both the technical and